harisadnan21/Dynamic-Memory-Project/README.md

 - ***Team specific instructions***
   - Teams should only do one submission via group submission.
-  - Teams must also edit the file called reflection.txt and include a detailed description of each team members' contributions to the project.
+  - Teams must also edit the file called reflection.txt and include a detailed description of each team member's contributions to the project.